Behaviour

 What low demand parenting actually means

-Low demand parenting means deliberately reducing the number, frequency, and pressure of demands you place on your child, so that their nervous system has enough capacity to cope with the demands that genuinely matter.
-It does not mean a totally hands-off approach.
-What it looks like depends on your child's age, their current capacity, and what's filling their stress bucket that day.
+Low demand parenting means deliberately reducing the number, frequency, and pressure of demands on your child, so their nervous system has enough capacity to cope with the demands that genuinely matter.
 The philosophy grew out of Elisabeth Newson's observations of the PDA profile: standard behavioural approaches frequently failed for demand-avoidant children, and novelty and indirect approaches worked where direct instruction didn't.

-The research base for low demand parenting specifically is limited — it's a practice philosophy rather than a manualised intervention.
+The research base for low demand parenting specifically is limited; it's a practice philosophy rather than a manualised intervention.
 But the underlying principle, that reducing threat improves functioning, is consistent with everything we know about anxiety and the nervous system.
-If demands trigger a threat response, fewer demands mean fewer threat responses.

 What low demand parenting looked like for us